betadots/hdm/README.md

 ## Production Setup

-Run the steps from 1 to 7, only how we run HDM will be different
+Run the steps from [Development Setup](#development-setup) steps 1 to 9, only how we run HDM will be different

 ### Passenger